Ajfriel86/PilateParadise/README.md

     + [Abobe Color-Wheel](https://color.adobe.com/create/color-wheel): This was used to create color swatches
     + [W3C Validator](https://validator.w3.org/): This was used to validate HTML5 code for the website
     + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): This is used to validate CSS code for the website
+    + [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb): This was used to check the responsive design of the site on various devices

 ---